 Patients meet with a doctor, who reviews the medical records and performs a physical examination.
 If all records are in order and the doctor agrees that Cannabis may help, the doctor will sign the patient's Attending Physician Statement and forms to include with the OMMP registration application.

 MAMA staff will guide patients through the registration process and will provide help to understand the intricacies of the Oregon Medical Marijuana Program.

 Patients will be provided information from the OMMP regarding the law, and have explained to them harm reduction in the use of cannabis, including alternatives to smoking and how cannabis may interact with other medicines.

 MAMA's Clinic Fees for new patients are $210.00 & returning MAMA patients fees are $195.00.

-Contact our Records Department at: 541-298-4202, or email: email@example.com to verify your records and condition and to get you scheduled at one of our 3 offices right away.
+Contact our Records Department at: 541-298-4202, or email: email@example.com to verify your records and condition and to get you scheduled for an appointment.

 New Patients Download MAMA's release here.
 MEDICAL RECORDS RELEASE

 The steps you need to take to prepare for an appointment at MAMA's clinic are listed here.

 The OMMP rule changes are occurring quickly and piecemeal, but we are trying our best to keep up.
 The OMMP website is constantly being updated and we encourage people to check it frequently.

 People who have been diagnosed by a doctor (MD or DO) with one of the Debilitating medical conditions: Cancer, Glaucoma, HIV/AIDS, A degenerative or pervasive neurological condition, Post-Traumatic Stress Disorder (PTSD), or treatment for any of these conditions: Cachexia (wasting syndrome), Severe Pain, Severe Nausea, Seizures, not limited to Epilepsy; or Persistent Muscle Spasms, not limited to Multiple Sclerosis.